 Some tips for doing bird photography!

 My set up: I use the Canon 7D Mark II with a 100-400mm lens.
 The Canon 7D Mark II is a crop sensor camera which is preferred by birders because it effectively increases the focal length of the telephoto lens.
 For example, my 400 mm lens gives me close to 600mm focal length.
-This set-up is light enough to carry around all day, and easy enough to use even in the kayak.
+This set-up is light enough to carry around all day, especially in my best hiking camera backpack, and easy enough to use even in the kayak.

 My settings: Aperature Priority with a wide open F-stop, which gives me a blurred background.
 I may bump the F-stop up a notch or two in order to make sure the entire bird is in focus, especially with a larger bird like a heron.
 Spot focus, AI Servo, medium burst speed which gives me several frames per second.
 Use a high enough ISO to get a fast shutter speed (1000+ if possible).
 Check exposure compensation and adjust, especially if shooting into the sky.